Stinger Spiritborn Endgame Build Guide

 Gear & Skills

-- Focus on reaching high Attack Speed, Critical Strike Chance & ranks to Furnace & Stinger as your primary damage attributes on gear.
+- Focus on reaching high Attack Speed, some Critical Strike Chance & ranks to Stinger as your primary damage attributes on gear.

 - Godslayer Crown is amazing as it pulls enemies together for your swarms.
 Stacking up enemies yields a massive DPS boost as the swarms spiral out from their spawn location, hitting enemies multiple times on the way.
 If enemies are spread out, you hit them way less.

-- Jacinth Shell massively speed up our cooldown recovery.
+- Jacinth Shell massively speed up our cooldown recovery (+200% speed).
 With it you can keep up all of your buffs permanently with ease but it comes at a hefty life cost.
-With all the built-in healing of this setup, it's easy to maintain our life at full as long as we are engaged in combat but it will leave you at low HP when out of combat.
-Play around your barriers to survive and for example, use healing potions when entering a boss arena.
+With all the built-in healing of this setup, it's easy to maintain full life as long as we are engaged in combat but it will leave you at low HP when out of combat.
+Play around your barriers to survive and for example, use healing potions when entering a boss arena, and don't press all your cooldowns when you are about to finish a fight.

 This is the final version of the build's progression, including all regular Unique items, Mythic Uniques, Legendary Aspects, Temper mods and Masterworking, leaving you with a great all-rounder build for all content in the game.
 Additional variants use this as a baseline to optimize around certain activities.